Our Team

 Undergraduate Research Assistants

 Megan Higley is a research assistant in the Motivation Lab at the University of Michigan.
 She is originally from Shelby Township, Michigan.
 Megan is currently pursuing a Bachelor of Science degree in Movement Science.
 She plans to attend medical school and become a physician.
+Megan is helping conduct research for the Therabody study.

 Tej Menon is a research assistant for the TryAIM Trials in the Motivation Lab at the University of Michigan.
 Tej is originally from Oak Park, Illinois.
 Tej is currently pursuing a Bachelor of Science degree in Movement Science and plans to attend medical school in the future.
 Tej also intends to work in public health.